What is a Staffing Manager and Why Your Professional Services Firm Needs One ?

 A staffing manager is essential in professional services companies to ensure the right consultants are placed on the right projects.
 As companies grow, managing staffing becomes too complex to handle as a side job.
 A staffing manager minimizes downtime (the "bench") and works closely with sales and project managers to align staffing with business needs, making sure consultants are placed efficiently and appropriately.

+The need becomes obvious when consultants work on several projects at the same time, utilization drops without explanation, and no one fully owns visibility into who is doing what.
 Key signs you need a staffing manager include overwhelmed project management, dissatisfaction with the staffing process, and difficulty forecasting demand.
 Staffing managers improve transparency, ensure better career alignment for consultants, and boost client satisfaction by matching the best talent to projects.
 While a resource manager focuses on overall resource allocation and utilization, a staffing manager concentrates on filling specific project roles.
 In some companies, these roles may overlap or be combined.